 Artifact: an object made by a human being, typically an item of cultural or historical interest

-Philosophical Idea: oncepts theories that are the subject of philosophical inquiry and debate
+Philosophical Idea: concepts or theories that are the subject of philosophical inquiry and debate

 How to Use the Rubric

-Faculty teaching CI courses select one or more assignments that elicit the CI learning outcomes.
+Faculty teaching CI courses select one or more assignments that elicit the CI learning outcomes at the moderate level or higher.

 Faculty use the rubric to score their students’ work on the 4-point rubric scale.